Dodge L700 & Tanker Trailer

 1992 Batman:TAS Batmobile

 Huffer was one of the oddballs of the original Transformers series, in that he wasn't based on any specific make and model.
-Other molds adapted from the Micro Change toys were usually recognizable as real (if misproportioned) vehicles, but Gears and Huffer were generic enough to be listed as "4WD" and "Truck," respectively.
+Other molds adapted from the Micro Change toys were recognizable as real (if misproportioned) vehicles, but thanks to their origins in the Mysterians line vehicles like Gears and Huffer were simply listed as "4WD" and "Truck," respectively.
 The best guesses are either a single-axle day cab or a yard mule, but either way there's really nothing to use as a "close" starting point.

 Nothing for the cab, at least.
 Lindberg's Dodge L700 had an extremely short wheelbase that was perfect for Huffer.
 It also had a heavy duty rear end with helper springs, which seemed appropriate for a yard tractor.